OlhaSvezhentseva/python-label_processing/docs/tutorial.rst

 Fortunately, we provide a Tesseract wrapper that also handles the preprocessing, alleviating the need for manual intervention.
 Let's give it a try:

-    ``image_classifier.py -m 2 -o output -j output/data_cropped``
+    ``tesseract_ocr.py -d output/data_cropped -o output``

 Once again, you will discover the output in the `output` directory under the name `ocr_preprocessing.py`.
-The structure is explained in the image_classifier section of this documentation.
+The structure is explained in the tesseract_ocr section of this documentation.

 5. Postprocessing
 -----------------
 - TODO